ConvincibleMedia/ConvincibleMedia/source/_showcase/general-election-2017.md

   description: Graphics and text are just ink.
 We use design to print ideas and emotions.
   link: '91182'
 - title: Copywriting
-  description: We get your ideas clear.
+  description: We'll get your ideas clear.
 Then get them across clearly.
   link: '91181'
 - title: Digital/Social
   description: In the digital world, there's a better route to your audience.
 We'll